Contact Information

 Biography

-Wallace teaches courses in public speaking, public writing, rhetorical criticism, and visual rhetoric.
+Wallace teaches courses in public speaking and writing, rhetorical criticism, public policy, and visual rhetoric.
 In the past, he has served as a peer leader for CMN 111/112 (Oral and Written Communication I/II) and as President of the Communication Graduate Student Association.
-In fall 2022, he helped launch the Speaking Center at Illinois, which provides free and personalized public speaking assistance to any Illinois student.
-He currently manages the Center and its small but growing staff.
+In fall 2022, he helped launch the Speaking Center at Illinois, a joint student-support initiative between the Department of Communication and University Library that provides free presentation and public speaking support to Illinois students and staff.
+In addition to his teaching, he currently directs the Center and its staff.

 Research Interests